 How long have you been a driving Instructor?
-(Over 12 years…It’s nice to know that they have some real experience)
+(Since 2000…It’s nice to know that they have some real experience)

 What Grade has my Instructor gained?
 (6….
 It’s the best possible!
 Anything below 4 is sub standard)